onsi/ginkgo/docs/NEW_INDEX.md

 ## Ginkgo and Gomega Patterns
 So far we've introduced and described the majority of Ginkgo's capabilities and building blocks.
 Hopefully the previous chapters have helped give you a mental model for how Ginkgo specs are written and run.

-Im this chapter we'll switch gears and illustrate common patterns for how Ginkgo's building blocks can be put together to solve for real-world problems.
+In this chapter we'll switch gears and illustrate common patterns for how Ginkgo's building blocks can be put together to solve for real-world problems.
 Since Ginkgo and Gomega are so often paired this chapter will assume that you are using both together - as you'll see, the combination can unlock some powerful, and expressive, testing patterns.

 ### Recommended Continuous Integration Configuration